 Causes of Construction Site Accidents

-Working in the construction industry carries a significant risk.
-In fact, Occupational Safety and Health Administration (OSHA) reports that 874 construction workers were killed on the job in 2014 and more than 22,000 construction workers were injured on the job.
+Working in the construction industry carries significant risk.
+In fact, the Occupational Safety and Health Administration (OSHA) reports that 874 construction workers were killed on the job in 2014 and more than 22,000 construction workers were injured on the job.